 Custom builder

-Some packages use an API that sends HTTP requests.
-This allows the developer to focus on API calls instead of forming HTTP requests with low level utilities.
+Some packages use an API to send HTTP requests.
+This allows developers to focus on API calls instead of forming HTTP requests with low level utilities.
 For such packages, sphinxcontrib.httpexample supports custom builders.

 The examples in this chapter use the @plone/client package, an agnostic library that provides easy access to the Plone REST API from a client written in TypeScript.